Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 Background

-Smíchov is a district of Prague, located west of the Vltava, in the southern part of the city.
-Smíchov has a major railway station, is an industrial area, and is the home of the Staropramen brewery.
+is a district of Prague, located west of the Vltava, in the southern part of the city.
+Smíchov has a major railway station, is an industrial area, and is home to the Staropramen brewery.
 Smíchov became part of Prague in 1922.

-In 1914 Smíchov was a town which that with its surrounding district contained large part of what is now the western part of Prague.
-It was centre of hejtmanství and okres of the same name, and the district Smíchov was very populous with 167,830 inhabitants (1910) - in effect larger than any district in Bohemia apart from Prague.
-Okres Smíchov alone counted 139,736 inhabitants of which around 95 per cent were Czechs.
+In 1914, Smíchov was the centre of hejtmanství and okres of the same name.
+The district was very populous with 167,830 inhabitants (1910)—in effect, larger than any administrative district in Bohemia apart from Prague.
+Okres Smíchov alone counted 139,736 inhabitants, of whom around 95 per cent were Czechs.
 The hejtmanství also contained okres Zbraslav.
 Within okres Smíchov itself, several places we know from The Good Soldier Švejk were located.
-Amongst those are Břevnov, Dejvice, Klamovka, Kobylisy, Košíře, Motol, Roztoky and Horní Stodůlky.
+Among these are Břevnov, Dejvice, Klamovka, Kobylisy, Košíře, Motol, Roztoky and (Horní) Stodůlky.

 Hašek and Smíchov

-Jaroslav Hašek lived in Smíchov from 1909 to 1911, or more precisely in Košíře where he was editor of the magazine Svět zvířat and later ran his Cynological Institute (see Psinec nad Klamovkou).
-There are many places in Smíchov associated with the author, not least the pub Pod černým vrchem where Strana mírného pokroku v mezích zákona held some of their meetings and where the famous picture of four party members with the four beers was taken[a].
+Jaroslav Hašek lived in Smíchov from 1909 to 1911, or more precisely in Košíře, where he was editor of the magazine Svět zvířat and for a short time ran his Cynological Institute.
+There are many places in Smíchov associated with the author of Švejk, not least the pub Pod černým vrchem, where Strana mírného pokroku v mezích zákona held some of their meetings and where the famous picture of four party members with four beers was taken[a].

 Demography